All You Need to Know About Sun and Shade Grass Seed

 Inspect your sun-and-shade lawn regularly.
 Keep it free from rocks, sticks and other winter debris.
 If de-icing salts or pet urine affect your lawn, flush damaged areas when late-winter thaws arrive.

-By giving your sun-and-shade lawn a versatile mix of premium grass seed varieties specifically chosen to suit those conditions, you can enjoy a thicker, healthier, more beautiful lawn.
-With Pennington, you and your lawn benefit from better research, better seed and better results in sun and shade — guaranteed.
+By giving your sun-and-shade lawn a versatile mix of premium grass seed varieties specifically developed and selected to suit those conditions, you can enjoy a thicker, healthier, more beautiful lawn.

 Always read product labels thoroughly and follow instructions.